HKDngIT/HKDngIT/README.md

 # Currently working on
 - [ ] Rewrite most of my current exercises from C++ to C#(if possible)
-- [ ] Troubleshooting why VS Code doesnt run and debug properly on UBUNTU POP_OS!
+- [ ] Troubleshooting why VS Code doesnt run and debug properly on LINUX UBUNTU POP_OS!

 # Finished tasks or projects